Battle of Kibata: Battle

 One of the German companies dug itself in on the western slope of Picquet Hill.
 This German position was named the Lodgement.
 By then the British forces, Baluchis from India and KAR from Nyasaland (modern-day Malawi),were well dug-in on a series of low hills near Kibata, but German troops with heavy artillery were occupying a surrounding ring of higher hills.
 The recent recruits became used to the shelling and they quickly adapted to trench warfare.
 The battle was raging which was more akin to the battlefield in Europe than in the African bush.

 On the night of 15 December 1916, British forces attacked the Lodgement German position near British redoubts.
 The British soldiers in this attack used Mills bombs for the first time in East Africa.
 The Germans fell back and the Lodgement was occupied by soldiers from the King's African Rifles, supported by a section of Loyal North Lancashire machine gunners.

-On 1 January 1917, two 5-inch howitzers of 14th Howitzer Battery, Royal Garrison Artillery, had arrived at Kibata, which signalled the end of German hopes of destroying the British garrison.
+On 1 January 1917, two 5-inch howitzers of the 14th Howitzer Battery, Royal Garrison Artillery, had arrived at Kibata, which signalled the end of German hopes of destroying the British garrison.

 Aftermath

-A few days later, Germans withdrew six of nine field companies from the Kibata area to north to meet General Smuts main British troops which was fighting for crossings over the Rufiji River.
+A few days later, Germans withdrew six of nine field companies from the Kibata area to the north to meet General Smuts main British troops which were fighting for crossings over the Rufiji River.
 On 6 January 1917, Brigadier General O'Grady ordered a general advance and the KAR Askari quickly took the hill crests previously occupied by the Germans.